Westinghouse WGen9500TFc - 9500/12500W Tri Fuel Generator With Remote Start

 Price comparison

-As you can see from these interactive charts, when compared to other 9000-10000W multi-fuel generators, the Westinghouse WGen9500TFc is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 9000-10000W multi-fuel generators, the Westinghouse WGen9500TFc is on the cheap side of the price range.

 The bottom line